rollbar/docs/api/teams.md

     GET /api/1/team/:team_id/users

 Returns up to 5000 results.
 Add `&page=2` to go to the next page.

+## Add a user to a team

+Adds an existing user (by their Rollbar User ID) to the specified team.

+    PUT /api/1/team/:team_id/user/:user_id

 ## Remove a user from a team